-Professor Evelin Tiralongo holds dual Australian and German registrations as a pharmacist, with postgraduate degrees in pharmacognosy and biochemistry, and over 20 years of experience in pharmaceutical research in Australia and Germany.
+Professor Evelin Tiralongo is a registered pharmacist with postgraduate degrees in pharmacognosy and biochemistry, with over 20 years of experience in pharmaceutical research in Australia and Germany.
 She is the Director of Griffith University's Clinical Trial Unit and the Discipline Head for Complementary Medicine Education in Pharmacy Programs at Griffith University.
 She has published widely, serves on several editorial boards, was a member of the National Health and Medical Research Council (NHMRC) Homeopathy Working Group and conducted CPD accredited Short Courses in Integrative Medicine for Pharmacists in Australia and New Zealand.
 Professor Tiralongo provides expertise in the field of pharmacognosy and biochemistry.

 Professor Colin Barrow is an Alfred Deakin Professor and Chair of Biotechnology at Deakin University where he has taught and researched chemistry and biotechnology.
 He has a PhD in Organic Chemistry (Natural Products Chemistry) and an MBA.
 Over the last 10 years, Professor Barrow has led research primarily in areas of food chemistry, biotechnology and nanomaterials.
 In particular, he has developed methods for producing omega-3 concentrates, stabilised omega-3 delivery systems, fermentation methods for omega-3 production and methods for extracting and isolating new ingredients from agricultural and marine biomass.
 Professor Barrow has also worked in both the pharmaceutical and nutrition industries.
 Professor Barrow provides expertise in the chemistry and manufacture of complementary medicines.